MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-failover-database.md

 ## Database failover

-Database failover from SQL Server to SQL Managed Instance breaks the link between the two databases.
+Database failover from SQL Server 2019 and earlier to SQL Managed Instance breaks the link between the two databases.
 Failover stops replication and leaves both databases in an independent state, ready for individual read/write workloads.
+Failing over from SQL Server 2022 does not break the link, and fail back to SQL Server 2022 is supported - this is currently in preview.

 To start migrating your database to SQL Managed Instance, first stop any application workloads on SQL Server during your maintenance hours.
 This enables SQL Managed Instance to catch up with database replication and migrate to Azure while mitigating data loss.